 The force is using Twitter, Facebook and YouTube in its campaign.

 Mairead Tagg, of Women's Aid, said: "Christmas is a time when children should be happy and excited, not fearful and worried about what is happening at home.

-"Each year Women's Aid in Scotland supports thousands of women, children and young people affected by domestic abuse and we are usually particularly busy in the aftermath of the Christmas period as families try to pick up the pieces after another ruined Christmas."'No excuse'
+"Each year Women's Aid in Scotland supports thousands of women, children and young people affected by domestic abuse and we are usually particularly busy in the aftermath of the Christmas period as families try to pick up the pieces after another ruined Christmas."